MacBook Air (Apple silicon)

-The MacBook Air is a line of Macintosh notebook computers developed and manufactured by Apple.
-Since 2020, the Air has employed custom-designed systems-on-a-chip, called the Apple M series.
-In the current product line, the MacBook Air is Apple's entry-level notebook, situated below the performance range MacBook Pro, and is currently sold with 13-inch screens (13.3-inch for the M1 model and 13.6-inch for the M2 model).
+The MacBook Air is a line of Mac laptops made by Apple.
+In 2020, Apple stopped using Intel processors in the Air and switched to using their own Apple silicon M-series chips.
+In the current product line, the MacBook Air is Apple's entry-level laptop, situated below the performance range MacBook Pro, and is currently sold with 13-inch and 15-inch screens.

 Apple released the MacBook Air with the Apple M1 system on a chip in November 2020.
-A redesigned model based on the Apple M2 chip was released in July 2022.
+A redesigned model based on the Apple M2 chip was released in July 2022, and the first 15-inch MacBook Air was released in June 2023.
+In March 2024, Apple introduced M3 chip-equipped MacBook Airs in both their 13- and 15-inch sizes.

 M1 (2020)

 On November 10, 2020, Apple announced an updated MacBook Air with an Apple-designed M1 system-on-a-chip (SoC), launched alongside an updated Mac Mini and 13-inch MacBook Pro as the first Macs with Apple's new line of custom ARM-based Apple silicon processors.
 Apple released the device a week later, on November 17.

-The device uses a fanless design and adds support for Wi-Fi 6, Thunderbolt 3/USB4 and Wide color (P3).
+The computer uses a fanless design and adds support for Wi-Fi 6, Thunderbolt 3/USB4 and Wide color (P3).
 The M1 MacBook Air can only run one external display, compared to the previous Intel-based model which was capable of running two 4K displays.
 The FaceTime camera remains 720p, drawing some criticism, but Apple advertises an improved image signal processor for higher quality video.
+On March 4, 2024, the M1 MacBook Air was discontinued, with the M2 MacBook Air 13-inch replacing the M1 MacBook Air in the lineup.

+On March 15, 2024, Walmart announced they would continue to sell the 256 GB M1 MacBook Air under a partnership with Apple despite Apple's retail store discontinuation.